Almost every boy's dream is to play professional football.

 The important thing then was to see if any of the players were of interest to the clubs.
 Certain players immediately took the eye and eight players were to be given a further chance to progress their careers out of about 120 players who took part that day.
 The clubs agreed the day had been a success and the formula for the day was about right.
 Each match consists of 45 minutes giving the scouts ample time to assess each player and enabling them to make a decision as to whether they wanted to see more in the environment of their own clubs.

 Since those early days in 2001 we feel we have come along leaps and bounds.
 We can now point to hundreds of players who have gone to clubs for further trials.
-The trials have received media interest from Sky Sports on several occasions, Carlton TV, BBC Radio, 4-4-2 Magazine, Non League Daily Newspaper and Shoot amongst others.
+The trials have received media interest from Sky Sports on several occasions, BBC ‘Football Focus’, Carlton TV, BBC Radio, 4-4-2 Magazine, Match, Non League Daily Newspaper and Shoot amongst others.

-And we have tried to raise the profile of the Trial Days by holding them on better grounds thereby giving players the opportunity to play on better surfaces.
-Newcastle United, West Ham United, Leeds United, Charlton Athletic, Reading, Leicester City, Birmingham City, Wolverhampton Wanderers, Coventry City, Falkirk, Norwich City, Tranmere Rovers, Peterborough United, Swindon Town and Northampton Town are just a few of the grounds we have visited with Trial days.
+And we have tried to raise the profile of the Trial Days by holding them at some of the larger grounds thereby giving players the opportunity to play on better surfaces.
+These have included Chelsea, Newcastle United, West Ham United, Leeds United, West Bromwich Albion, Charlton Athletic, Reading, Leicester City, Birmingham City, Wolverhampton Wanderers, Coventry City, Falkirk, Tranmere Rovers, MK Dons, Peterborough United, Swindon Town, Northampton Town, Oslo and many non-league grounds to name a few.

 Many other venues are visited throughout the year and will first appear on the www.footballcv.com website.